coderefinery/presentations/2024-RSECon-BYOC.md

 # What we have learned

-- Dedicated host needed
+- The format is new and confusing -> Communicating changes is hard

-- The format is new and confusing
+- Needs dedicated host for workshop and classroom

 - Exercise session timing is crucial

 - Collaborative document needs to be managed

-- Week 1 vs week 2, exercises vs demo -> Communicating changes is hard
+- Week 1 vs week 2, exercises vs demo

 - Feedback from local hosts is invaluable for further developing the format, Thank you <3

 ---

-# What is in it for you?
+# Benefits of bringing your own classroom

 - .emph[Joining is easier than organizing]:
-  It is easier to bring 10% to an event than to organize the 100% yourself
+  It is easier to bring 10% to an event than to organize it 100% yourself

-- .emph[Material / Experience exchange]: let's not reinvent the wheel
+- Material / Experience .emph[exchange]: Let's not reinvent the wheel

-- .emph[onboarding and orientation]
+- Onboarding and orientation

 - .emph[Side quests] according to own work/need

-- .emph[talk to own people] - direct support and help-line
+- Work with .emph[own people] - direct support and help-line

-- .emph[Train-the-trainer]: we can help you to get started
+- .emph[Train-the-trainer]: We can help you to get started

-- .emph[Community as test-bed]: let's try out new ideas together
+- .emph[Community] as test-bed: Let's try out new ideas together

 ---